casper-network/docs-archive/implementation/p2p.rst

 Requesting missing data
 -----------------------

 While gossiping and broadcasting are sufficient to distribute data across the network in most cases, nodes can also request missing data from peers should they require it.
-A common example is a missing deployment from a block.
+A common example is a missing deploy from a block.

 Validation
 ~~~~~~~~~~